SaifAqel/Boiler_Model/Thesis/chapters/05_heat.md

 In the present work, the water-side model is used in two distinct regimes:

-- HX*1–HX_5 are treated as **boiling surfaces in contact with a pool at saturation temperature**.
+- HX*1–HX_5 are treated as boiling surfaces in contact with a pool at saturation temperature.
 In these stages the bulk water temperature is forced to $T*\text{sat}(p)$ and the heat-transfer coefficient is obtained from a pure pool-boiling correlation.
-- HX_6 (economizer) is treated as a **single-phase / flow-boiling tube bundle** with water flowing inside the tubes and heated by the flue-gas crossflow.
+- HX_6 (economizer) is treated as a single-phase / flow-boiling tube bundle with water flowing inside the tubes and heated by the flue-gas crossflow.

 The underlying implementation is more general (it contains a full Chen-type flow-boiling formulation valid for internal forced convection), but for the final boiler calculations this capability is only used in the economizer; in HX_1–HX_5 the water side is deliberately simplified to a pool-boiling model.

 ---

-### Internal forced convection and flow boiling in the economiser (HX_6)
+### Economizer (internal)

 For the economiser stage (kind `"economiser"`, HX_6), where water flows inside the tubes, the model uses standard internal-flow correlations augmented with a viscosity-ratio correction and, when needed, a Chen-type flow-boiling enhancement.
 The tube inner diameter $D_i$ is used as characteristic length.